Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

     var receivedEvents = new List<EventData>();
     var cancellationTokenSource = new CancellationTokenSource();

-    // Create a mock of LastEnqueuedEventProperties using the model factory var lastEnqueueEventProperties = EventHubsModelFactory.LastEnqueuedEventProperties(
+    // Create a mock of LastEnqueuedEventProperties using the model factory, these can
+    // be set depending on the scenario that is important for the application var lastEnqueueEventProperties = EventHubsModelFactory.LastEnqueuedEventProperties(
         lastSequenceNumber : default,
         lastOffset : default,